bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 Note for Tuesday, 2019-03-5

     What went well (in the context of working on the assignment) today?
+    **A**: To be determined.

     What was particularly interesting or surprising about the topic(s) today?
+    **A**: I found the python-decouple bits noteworthy because I had previously deployed Twitter-focused modules to github with sensitive keys--successfully, I believe--using only github's .gitignore functionality.

     What was the most challenging part of the work today, and why?
+    **A**: Today's work was most challenging in its shear number of methods and objects that had to be created and/or used.
+So many "moving parts" today, so to speak.